-Students follow the Edexcel GCSE Drama Course, which looks at a range of theatre practitioners, styles and approaches.
+Students follow the Edexcel GCSE Drama Course.
+The Drama GCSE course looks at a range of theatre practitioners, styles and approaches.
 Students perform scripted pieces as well as using what they have learnt to devise their own performance work.
+Students are encouraged to take risks and challenge their creativity.
+They are taught to be critical thinkers as they evaluate and analyse their own work and the work of others.

-Drama teaches fundamental skills such as confidence, critical thinking team work and the art of presenting.
+Drama teaches fundamental skills such as confidence, team work and the art of presenting.
+In year 11 students focus upon Component 2 and Component 3.